nohr-ai/Discord-bot-template/README.md

 ## Running the bot
 ---
 - `python3.10 bot.py`
-- The bot should send a message `I'm online' to your server's general channel
+- The bot should send a message `I'm online' to your selected broadcast-channel
     - Try reach the template handler by typing the command `!template` in the chat

 ## Adding your own logic